I often get asked, “Is Amazon Prime worth it anymore or does it just contribute to bad spending behavior?”

 As an Amazon Prime member, you’ll get unlimited streaming of thousands of movies and TV shows.

-You’ll also be able to enjoy award-winning Amazon original series like The Marvelous Mrs. Maisel, Fleabag, and A Very English Scandal, as well as original Amazon Prime movies, documentaries, and stand-up comedy specials.
+You’ll also enjoy award-winning Amazon original series like The Marvelous Mrs. Maisel, Fleabag, and A Very English Scandal, as well as original Amazon Prime movies, documentaries, and stand-up comedy specials.

 Prime Video also gives you the option to add on Prime Video Channels.
-Premium channels like HBO and Showtime are offered on a monthly basis with no need for a cable subscription.
+Premium channels like HBO and Showtime are offered monthly with no need for a cable subscription.

 Prime Music allows you to stream more than 2 million songs.

 If you’re a current premium Spotify listener, you’re already paying as much for your music service as you would for all of Amazon Prime’s benefits.

 One of the most practical reasons to sign up for Amazon Prime is the unlimited photo storage options.